Mario Merz Prize

 The final jury together with the public vote will select the winner of this fifth edition.

-Starting on 11 June, the public will be able to participate actively in the selection of the winning artist by expressing its preference through this portal www.mariomerzprize.org
+Until September 21, 2025, the public will be able to participate actively in the selection of the winning artist by expressing its preference by clicking here.
+The public’s vote will be in addition to that of the final jury.

 The winner will have the opportunity to create a personal exhibition project commissioned and produced by Fondazione Merz.